Uconnect-Technologies/wertik-js/docs/v3/mailer.md

 ### Sending Emails

-Once you setup atleast one mail.
-In context, wertik will pass `sendEmail(mailer: string, options: emailSendProps)` method that will send email using different email.
+Once you set up at least one mail.
+In context, wertik will pass `sendEmail(mailer: string, options: emailSendProps)` method that will send email using a different email.
 Send Email API: `sendEmail(mailer: string, options: emailSendProps)`.
 The mailer will be `default` here.
 And the options include:

 ```typescript
 export interface emailSendProps {